dotnet/docs-maui/docs/user-interface/controls/frame.md

 ## Create a card with a Frame

-Combining a `Frame` object with a layout such as a `StackLayout` enables the creation of more complex UI.
+Combining a `Frame` object with a layout such as a <xref:Microsoft.Maui.Controls.StackLayout> enables the creation of more complex UI.

 The following XAML shows how to create a card with a `Frame`: